thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This document updates {{RFC7925}} with respect to the X.509 certificate profile ({{certificate_profile}}) and ciphersuite requirements ({{ciphersuites}}).

 This document is organized as follows.
 The sections from {{credential_types}}
 through {{zerortt}} profile TLS/DTLS credentials and protocol features relevant to constrained IoT deployments, including credential types, session resumption, compression, forward secrecy, server name indication (SNI), record sizing, crypto agility, key lengths, and 0-RTT data. {{certificate_profile}} updates and clarifies the X.509 certificate profile from {{RFC7925}}.

+TLS protocol compatibility is a required basis, but it is insufficient to permit interoperability at the level of authentication and authorization.
 {{trust_anchor_update}} and {{certificate_overhead}} discuss trust-anchor update
 and certificate-size overhead. {{ciphersuites}} updates the ciphersuite requirements.

 The remaining sections discuss fault attacks, post-quantum cryptography, privacy, and security considerations.

 # Conventions and Terminology